courtiol/judsound/linux/README.md

 This file points to the python code and define where to right console outputs (although I am not sure that this works since I see instead console outputs in journalctl; see below).

-Instead of using system-wide systemd service, I used the user one; i.e. I created a sim link to the service file in a newly created folder in home `.config/systemd/user/`:
+Instead of using system-wide systemd service, I used the user one; i.e. I created a sim link to the service file in a newly created folder in home `.config/systemd/user/`.

+So edit the file `judsound.service` to make sure that the paths are correct (update username if you username is not `pi`, and not to be mixed up with hostname).
+Then copy the file `judsound.service` into the folder `physical_computing` and then do the following after replacing `[user]` by your username (and not the hostname):

 ```
 mkdir -p ~/.config/systemd/user/
 ln -s ~/physical_computing/judsound.service ~/.config/systemd/user/judsound.service
-chown pi:pi ~/.config/systemd/user/judsound.service
+chown [user]:[user] ~/.config/systemd/user/judsound.service
 chmod 0644 ~/.config/systemd/user/judsound.service
 ```